duckdb/duckdb-web/_posts/2022-07-27-art-storage.md

 | Reconstruction  | 8.99   |
 | Storage      | 18.97    |

 We can see storing the index is 2x more expensive than not storing the index.
-The reason is that our table consists of one column with 50,000,000 `int32_` values.
-However, when storing the ART, we also store 50,000,000 `int64_` values for their respective `row_id` in the leaves.
+The reason is that our table consists of one column with 50,000,000 `int32_t` values.
+However, when storing the ART, we also store 50,000,000 `int64_t` values for their respective `row_ids` in the leaves.
 This increase in the elements is the main reason for the additional storage cost.

 #### Load Time